Linear logic in normed cones: probabilistic coherence spaces and beyond: Adding norms

 Our main use of positivity is in dealing with power series when modeling the exponential fragment.
 Completeness then gives control on their convergence.

 However, prior to interpreting exponentials, we need a multiplicative structure; i.e. we will need tensor products.
-Since algebraic tensor products, in general, will not be complete, the following construction will be crucial.
+Since topological tensor products, in general, will not be complete, some procedure of cone completion will be crucial.